 This is a secure password generator that doesn't store any information whatsoever.
 Using this site, you don't need to use a "password locker" or anything else that might lose your passwords.
-You can save it to your own computer so you have access to it even if my website disappears; it's a single-page, totally self-contained app, with the only external file being a small script to make it available when you're offline.
+You can save it to your own computer so you have access to it even if this website disappears; it's a single-page, totally self-contained app.

-To use, first come up with a secure "Master Password".
+To use, first come up with a secure "Master Key".
 This can be anything you want, but it needs to be a really good password: random letters and numbers, decent length, the whole jazz.
 Write this down somewhere secure until you memorize it; if you forget this, you won't be able to access any of your passwords.
-You'll use this Master Password for all your passwords; it's the only secure password you'll ever have to remember again.
+You'll use this Master Key for all your passwords; it's the only secure password you'll ever have to remember again.
+(If you want, you can just mash random keys in the first two fields, then hit "Short" to generate a good strong password for yourself.)

 Then, whenever you need a new password for something, come up with a "Password Name" for it.
 This should not be secure and random; it should instead be easy to remember later.
 For example, if I need to make a password for my Google account, I can just use "google" as the Password Name.